-smartHinge – the original and best box hinge!
-10,000+ of pairs sold to discerning box makers worldwide smartHinge – is simply the highest quality, easiest to fit, best looking box hinge on the market smartHinge – features in brief:
+smartHinge – the original and best stay-less box hinge!
+12,000+ of pairs sold to discerning box makers worldwide smartHinge – is simply the highest quality, easiest to fit, best looking box hinge on the market smartHinge – features in brief:

-• a simple, robust and elegant stop system contained within a fully round, strong, 3 finger knuckle offering secure support for the heaviest of lids.
+• a simple, robust and elegant stop system contained within a fully round, robust, 3 finger knuckle offering secure support for the heaviest of lids.

 • no ‘L’ shape and no quadrant stay – four passes, screw in place, job done.
 No other box hinge is easier to fit.

 • all British made – beautifully machined and finished by dedicated British craftsmen

-• available in polished brass, stainless steel and gold-plated
+• available in polished brass, and soon in stainless steel and gold-plated

 • the ends of the leaves can easily be squared off for those who prefer a more traditional look …